 State, local and federal laws and regulations relating to products that we sell may change, sometimes significantly, as a result of political, economic or social events.
 For instance, in November 2022, the State of Oregon passed legislation that will, among other things, impose complex permitting and training requirements for the purchases of firearms.
 As a result, sales of firearms in Oregon may be halted or substantially diminished until such permitting and training programs are developed by the state, which may take a significant amount of time.
 If that were to occur, it could result in a substantial decline in our sales of firearms and related products and reduce traffic to our stores in Oregon, which could have a substantial impact on our sales and gross margin.
 On December 6, 2022, a state court judge in Oregon temporarily blocked the enforcement of such legislation.
+The measure is also being challenged in a related case in federal court and is currently on appeal in the U.S. Court of Appeals for the Ninth Circuit.
 We currently operate eight stores in the State of Oregon.